stephomi/nomadsculpt.com/manual/docs/lighting.md

 It emits light from infinitely far away, with a uniform intensity.
 Unlike the other type of lights, its 3d position in the scene doesn't matter, only its orientation does.

-You can attach this light to the camera, that way have a consistent lighting.
+You can attach this light to the camera, that way it has consistent lighting.
-For example you can use it to make a rim light (strong light that emits, the back of your model or pointing towards the camera) that always light the back of your model.
+For example you can use it to make a rim light (a strong light that emits from the back of your model, pointing towards the camera) that always lights the back of your model.

 ### Spot
 Spot light emits light in a single direction, restricted by a cone shape.

 ### Point
-Point light will emits light in every direction.
+Point light will emit light in every direction.
 At the moment, point light doesn't support shadows.

 ### Shadows
-The option `normal bias` can be use to reduce common shadow artefacts (acne/peter-panning).
+The option `normal bias` can be used to reduce common shadow artifacts (acne/peter-panning).

 The quality of the shadows depends on the size of the objects relative to the entire scene.
 If you have a big object in your scene that doesn't need to cast shadows (for example a big plane), make sure to disable shadow casting in its [material settings](material.md#cast-shadows).